mjohnsullivan/nomnom/README.md

-# nomnom
+# Nom Nom

-A new Flutter project.
+A simple Flutter app that displays a list of places via the Google Places API.

-## Getting Started
+## GetStarted with Flutter

 For help getting started with Flutter, view our online [documentation](http://flutter.io/).